-The event was well documented by the Providence Journal and baffled New England city residents.
-Stories of the strange “barbaric” incident made headlines in the London Post, and many scholars credit Mercy Brown as the inspiration for Bram Stroker's character Lucy in "Dracula."
+The event was well documented by the Providence Journal and baffled New England residents.
+Stories of the strange “barbaric” incident made headlines in the London Post, and many scholars credit Mercy Brown as the inspiration for Bram Stoker's character Lucy in "Dracula."
 Famed horror writer H.P.
 Lovecraft also alludes to Mercy Brown in his short story “The Shunned House.”

 To learn more about H.P.
 Lovecraft and his other sources of inspiration, be sure to attend Flickers’ H.P.
 Lovecraft Walking Tour & Film Screening.

 RIIFF's Annual Vortex Sci-Fi, Fantasy & Horror Film Festival

 After learning about some of the horror hot spots in R.I., keep in the spirit of Halloween and attend Flickers’ Vortex International Film Festival.
 Screenings featuring horror, sci-fi and fantasy films take place at the John Brown House in Providence, the Rustic Drive-In in North Smithfield and Rhode Island PBS on a TV near you.